quailyquaily/quail-cli/README.md

 ## Configuration

-By default, `quail-cli` reads from `$HOME/.config/quail-cli/config.yaml`.
+By default, `quail-cli` reads from `$HOME/.config/quail-cli/config.yaml`. if the file does not exist, it will be created after the first login.

 You can specify a different configuration file by using the `--config` flag.

 ```bash
 $ quail-cli --config /path/to/config.yaml